-Registrations are now open for the Nuffield Australia National Conference, the highlight of the Nuffield calendar.
+The Nuffield Australia National Conference is the highlight of the Nuffield calendar.
 It’s a flagship event, offering a meeting point for Scholars, Investors and the broader agriculture industry.
-Click on the "Book Now" tab at the top of the screen to register your place.

-The theme is 'Produce Change', inspired and encouraged by both the successes of Nuffield Scholars who are redefining agriculture in an age of unprecedented technological advances and globalisation.
+The theme was 'Produce Change', inspired and encouraged by both the successes of Nuffield Scholars who are redefining agriculture in an age of unprecedented technological advances and globalisation.

 Producing change goes straight to the heart of what we do at Nuffield.
 Scholars research and deliver practical change that adds real value to farm businesses and the Australian community more broadly.

-Over 25 Scholars will present the findings of their scholarship studies, and themes include:
+Over 25 Scholars presented the findings of their scholarship studies, and themes include:

-In 2018, the National Conference will open with the stylish and distinguished Annual Awards Dinner on the first evening.
-Here the new 2019 Nuffield Scholars are formally announced, introducing the newest group of emerging leaders in Australian agriculture and agribusiness to industry and the Nuffield Alumni.
+The conference opened with the stylish and distinguished Annual Awards Dinner on the first evening.
+Here the new 2019 Nuffield Scholars were announced, introducing the newest group of emerging leaders in Australian agriculture and agribusiness to industry and the Nuffield Alumni.

-In addition to the presenting Scholars, the National Conference will also feature a strong program of additional speakers, providing the most current and up to date insights on agricultural commodities, practices, innovation and technology.
+In addition to the presenting Scholars, the National Conference featured a strong program of additional speakers, providing the most current and up to date insights on agricultural commodities, practices, innovation and technology.

-The 2018 National Conference will continue with a new session titled, ‘Where are they now?’
-Introduced in 2017, this session will focus on extraordinary members of the Nuffield Alumni who will present and share stories and experiences since completing their scholarship.
-They will discuss the opportunities and challenges faced along the way, what this taught them and how the Nuffield experience has contributed to their success.
-Speakers include:
+The conference continued with a new session titled, ‘Where are they now?’
+Introduced in 2017, this session will focus on extraordinary members of the Nuffield Alumni including:

 Peter and partner Elaine have two farming properties, milking 1,100 cows in Walcha Dairy (NSW) and Karoola Station (Guyra, NSW).
 They also run Notman Pasture Seeds, improving productivity and efficiency through enhanced growth in the paddock throughout Victoria and NSW.
 It has grown from a small business operating out of a tractor shed on the family farm to a large business working with hundreds of farmers annually to improve their pasture and crop potentials.
 Peter is a 1997 Scholar who focused on efficient dairy production, plant improvement and pasture management programs.
 Today, Peter is invited as guest speaker to agricultural events internationally, including Asia, Europe and New Zealand.